Azure/blobporter/README.md

 `./blobporter -f s3://s3.amazonaws.com/bpperftest/mydata -c froms3 -t s3-blockblob -p`

-Note: This is a network bound operation where data from the source is uploaded as it is received.
-Running this tranfer from a cloud VM is strongly recommended.
+>Note: For better performance, consider running this tranfer from a VM running in the same region as source or the target.
+Data is uploaded as it is downloaded from the source, therefore the transfer is bound to the bandwidth of the VM for performance.

 ### Synchronously Copy data between Azure Blob Storage targets and sources